“Captain Chiggerson, can you hear me? Captain?”

 “I can hear you!
 I’m blind, not deaf.”

 “Sorry Captain, but you didn’t seem to be responding,” the historian asked.
 He was a young man, and was frankly shocked by the Captain’s long beard, his lifeless eyes.
 He’d met many veterans of the Beard Wars, but he’d never gotten used to their dead stares, their broken minds, their creepy long beards.

 “About the war?”

 “Of course I was thinking about the war.
-What the hell is wrong with you?
+What the hell is wrong with you, are you simple?
 You just asked me about what role I played in the war, ye whippersnapper!”

 “Of course, Captain.
 I didn’t want to interrupt your train of thought, but these Flannigan pornograph recording cylinders are expensive, and they’re only good for a half-hour of recording time.”

 “Well, it’s not a thing a man wants to think about.
 All the lives lost.
 The horrors”

 “Naturally, but it’s important that future generations understand what happened during the Beard Wars.
 You know, so it never happens again,” the historian said.
 He sported an impressive set of friendly mutton chops, which left his chin bare, but otherwise covered his face with hair.
 It was an old-fashioned facial hair style, but he found it made his interview subjects more comfortable, and likely to answer his questions, because their hero, General Hiram I. R. Sute, made the style so famous.